utkarshpateriya/library-management-cli/README.md

 The `models` folder contains the data models representing key entities in the application, such as users and books.
 Each model defines the structure and behavior of its corresponding entity, facilitating a clear and organized representation of data.

-## `settings`
+## `service`

-Configuration settings for the application are stored in the `settings` folder.
-This includes any constants, configurations, or environment-specific variables that the application relies on.
+All the services provided by application i.e User Management, Book Management, Check in/out management have their logics in `service` folder.

 ## `utils`